vectordotdev/vector/website/guides/setup/sources/journald.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-> "I just wanna, like, collect my Journald logs and send them anywhere -- why is all of this so complicated?"
+> "I just wanna, like, collect my Journald logs and send them somewhere -- why is all of this so complicated?"
 >
 > — developers

-So you want to collect your Journald logs and send them anywhere?
+So you want to collect Journald logs and send them anywhere?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.
 Especially for high volume product environments!
 Fear not!
 This guide will get you up and running in minutes.